Amazing to include Bollywood and dance streak in Marvel movie, says Chloe Zhao - ExBulletin

 Amazing to include Bollywood and dance streak in Marvel movie, says Chloe Zhao

-The director of “Nomadland” said Kingo, played by Pakistani-American star Kumail Nanjiani, is still believed to be a Bollywood hero.
+The “Nomadland” director said Kingo, played by Pakistani-American star Kumail Nanjiani, is still believed to be a Bollywood hero.

-“When I entered the process there was treatment and in the treatment there are always stories and parts that take place in Mumbai.
-Kingo is a Bollywood star these days and I thought it was so interesting because we knew Kingo was going to be a character who would embrace the side of humanity that loves pop culture, loves storytelling, this sense of spectacle, ”Zhao said in response to a question from PTI during a panel discussion with international journalists on Zoom.
+“When I entered the process there was treatment and in the treatment there are always stories and parties that take place in Mumbai.
+Kingo is a Bollywood star these days and I thought that ‘was so interesting because we knew Kingo is going to be a character who embraced the side of humanity that loves pop culture, that loves storytelling, that showmanship, ”Zhao said while answering a question from PTI during a round table with international journalists on Zoom.

 Bringing together different cultural elements in a superhero movie, the Chinese-American director said Kingo’s character arc is a breath of fresh air.